vLX42/BoxRFID/README.md

 ./setup-macos-reader.sh   # (alternative) performs install + quick detection
 ```
 It will print USB enumeration, pcscd status, and attempt a minimal Node detection run.

+### 10. ACR122U Authentication on macOS

+**Note**: Versions 1.0.0+ include fixes for ACR122U authentication issues on macOS.

+The app now uses direct APDU commands to:
+- Pre-load authentication keys into the reader during initialization
+- Authenticate using vendor-specific commands that bypass macOS PC/SC limitations
+- Automatically retry with fallback methods if first authentication fails

+If you're using an older version and seeing "Could not load authentication key" errors:
+1. Update to the latest version
+2. Or rebuild from source: `npm run build-mac`

+The authentication process now:
+- Loads keys (D3F7... vendor key and FFFF... standard key) into reader memory slots
+- Uses APDU command `0xFF 0x86` for direct authentication
+- Falls back to reloading keys if authentication fails
+- Validates response codes (90 00 = success)

+This fix specifically addresses ACR122U readers on macOS where the standard PC/SC `authenticate()` function doesn't work reliably.

 ### 10. When It Still Fails
 Gather output from: